-The Host computer and Software services would be invoked by other services - especially the simulation service.
-This is described in section 2 and is itself further broken up into other services corresponding to parameter specification, login, execution, job status, etc. Any interesting task typically involves multiple services - for example the visualization service might access the sensor data, the Geophysical database and the Simulation service.
-We do not show all these possible links in fig. 1 and they are left implicit.
-ACES has the opportunity to develop a next generation computational environment built around such interacting web services.
-Each service can be thought of as a component in the general software engineering sense and more specifically as a component such as is being defined by the major DoE-led Common Component Architecture (CCA).
-The CCA, described at [4], is developing high performance components aimed at scientific computing.
-We expect CCA to be compatible with WSDL (Web Services Definition Language), which is the current industry standard for web-based components.
-WSDL [5,6] is being developed as an XML based framework that can describe distributed objects built from any of the major approaches (SOAP, CORBA, Java) and allows one to define input and output data streams with a mix of transport protocols.
+The host computer and software services would be invoked by other services-especially the simulation service.
+This process is described in Section 2 and is itself further broken up into other services corresponding to parameter specification, login, execution, job status, etc. Any interesting task typically involves multiple services-for example, the visualization service might access the sensor data, the geophysical database and the simulation service.
+We do not show all the possible links in Figure 1 and they are left implicit.
+ACES has the opportunity to develop a next generation computational environment built around such interacting Web services.
+Each service can be thought of as a component in the general software engineering sense and more specifically as a component such as is defined by the major DoE-led Common Component Architecture (CCA).
+The CCA, described in [4], is developing high-performance components aimed at scientific computing.
+We expect the CCA to be compatible with the WSDL (Web Services Definition Language), which is the current industry standard for Web-based components.
+The WSDL [5,6] is being developed as an XML-based framework that can describe distributed objects built from any of the major approaches (SOAP, CORBA, Java) and allows one to define input and output data streams with a mix of transport protocols.
 Thus, it enables one to build networks of heterogeneous services, which interoperate with well-defined interfaces.
 This is the library or component model for Grid or Web programming.
-WSDL is augmented by other important and still developing technologies.
-For example UDDI [7] allows registration and discovery services and WSFL [5] describes the linking of services together [8].
-The W3C standard SOAP protocol is becoming very popular as a generic XML transport layer to be used in web services when performance is not critical [9].
-A key feature of WSDL is its support of multiple transport protocols with a common application interface; this way we can choose between say the flexibility of SOAP and the performance of GridFTP [10].
+The WSDL is augmented by other important and still-developing technologies.
+For example UDDI [7] allows registration and discovery services and the WSFL [5] describes the linking of services together [8].
+The W3C standard SOAP protocol is becoming very popular as a generic XML transport layer to be used in Web services when performance is not critical [9].
+A key feature of the WSDL is its support of multiple transport protocols with a common application interface; this way we can choose between, say, the flexibility of SOAP and the performance of GridFTP [10].